 Offering teens, young adults and adults counseling in New Jersey, Pennsylvania, and Florida.
-Request an appointment now!

-• A View into Online Counseling for Children and Families- What is Needed from Parents, Children and the Therapist
+A View into Online Counseling for Children and Families- What is Needed from Parents, Children and the Therapist

 Are you avoiding going to mental health counseling through online platforms?
 Do you think it will never work with my children?
 Putting off family or couples counseling until things settle down from the pandemic?
 You don’t see how counseling can work through video calls or on the phone?
 Well now is the time to actually move forward because I believe we are in this for the long haul.
 Online services are the new norm for my counseling practice for the unforeseeable future.
 Nothing has changed except the location.
 I still have the same 20 years of knowledge and experience to treat mental health issues within children and adults.